How to Win Friends and Influence People: The Only Book You Need to Lead You to Success

 Use encouragement.
 Make the fault seem easy to correct.

-Make the other person happy doing the thing you suggest.
+Make the other person happy by doing the thing you suggest.

 This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.